jakeruleaux-zz/php-wk-3-d-5-hair/README.md

 Technologies Used

-The application relies on PHP, Silex, Twig with some Bootstrap for styling and basic HTML for display.
+The application relies on MAMP, PHP, Silex, Twig with some Bootstrap for styling and basic HTML for display.

 License